 QX Accounting Services Forms Strategic Advisory Council to Advance Innovation and Leadership in Accounting

-Respected leaders from accounting, M&A, consulting, and tech bring independent perspective to shape QXAS’s strategy & support firms as they scale and transform.LONDON, UNITED KINGDOM, October 23, 2025 /EINPresswire.com/ -- QX Accounting Services (QXAS), a leader in tech-enabled outsourcing for accounting firms, has announced the formation of a Strategic Advisory Council.
+Respected leaders from accounting, M&A, consulting, and tech bring independent perspective to shape QXAS’s strategy & support firms as they scale and transform.NJ, UNITED STATES, October 23, 2025 /EINPresswire.com/ -- QX Accounting Services (QXAS), a market leader in tech-enabled outsourcing for CPA firms, has announced the formation of a Strategic Advisory Council.

 The Council brings together prominent figures from across the accounting, M&A advisory, consulting and technology innovation sectors to help shape how firms adapt to disruption, consolidation, and the growing influence of AI.